 run;

-This function is used to select the first non-missing value in a list of variables.
+This function selects the first non-missing value in a list of variables.

 data test2;